Articles by Tanzeel Sarwar

 The Andhra Pradesh High Court has directed the Crime Investigation Department (CID) to conduct a comprehensive investigation into the theft of valuable ornaments and precious items from the world-renowned Tirumala Venkateswara Temple.

-Mandatory Experience in Public Tenders Held Unconstitutional: A Landmark Ruling on Fair Competition
+Mandatory Experience In Public Tenders Held Unconstitutional

 Supreme Court Strikes Down Chhattisgarh's Restrictive Tender Clause as Arbitrary and Anti-Competitive